Gurk91/Gurk91/README.md

 ## You've arrived at Gurkaran's Github page!
 #### Here's a bit more about me:

-- 📚  Junior at **UC Berkeley** studying 💻 Computer Science and 💰 Economics
+- 📚  Senior at **UC Berkeley** studying 💻 Computer Science and 💰 Economics
-- 🔭  Working on optimizing the backend for **Fibonia** and adding new features to the app
+- 📱  Currently working as an iOS Engineering Intern @ Umba
-- 🌱  Currently learning **Go**
+- 📰  Incoming Software Engineering Intern @ The New York Times for Fall 21
-- 📱  Passionate and looking for opportunities in iOS Dev
+- 📣  Passionate and looking for opportunities in New Grad opportunities in SWE for Spring 2022
 - 🤙  Also into 📷 photography and 🚲 biking

 ## What I do